humanhybrids/humanhybrids.github.io/js/blog/webdev6.md

 applications very quickly.

 At this point in time, this page is hosted on GitHub pages which only supports static content.
-So Python's `python -m http.server` is usually sufficient for most development purposes; however, python's simple server does not support multiple concurrent connections.
+So Python's "`python -m http.server`" is usually sufficient for most development purposes; however, python's simple server does not support multiple concurrent connections.
 In order to test the site on multiple browsers it is necessary to close one browser before opening another.
 To get around this slight annoyance, it is possible to implement a simple server in Node:

+*app.js*
 ```JavaScript
 var http = require("http");
 var fs = require("fs");